leandromoh/RecordParser/README.md

 5. It is flexible: you can choose the most convenient way to configure each of your parsers: indexed or sequential configuration
 6. It is extensible: you can totally customize your parsing with lambdas/delegates
 7. It is even more extensible because developers can easily create extension methods with custom maps
 8. It is not intrusive: all mapping configuration is done outside of the mapped type.
-It keeps your POCO classes with minimised dependencies and low coupling
+It keeps your classes with minimised dependencies and low coupling
 9. It provides simple API with 2 familiar methods: Parse and TryParse
 10. It is easy configurated with a builder object, thus does not require to define a class each time you want to define a parser